fr0m-scratch/fr0m-scratch.github.io/_pages/about.md

 ---
 Those who ripen swiftly may find the harvest of true wisdom delayed.

-I am a final year computer science student at New York University.
+Hi there!
+I am Jamal, a curious undergrad who wants to build secure, efficient, reliable, sustainable, and scalable systems.